cfn-modules/rds-mysql/README.md

         DBMasterUserPassword: '' # required if neither DBSnapshotIdentifier nor SecretModule is set
         DBMultiAZ: true # optional
         SubDomainNameWithDot: 'mysql.' # optional
-        EngineVersion: '5.7.21' # set this to the latest available version when launching!
+        # Set this to the version of MySQL you want to use.
+        # You can run the following command to get the list of MySQL versions supported by AWS RDS:
+        # aws rds describe-db-engine-versions --engine mysql --query "DBEngineVersions[].EngineVersion"
+        EngineVersion: '8.0.31'
         EnableIAMDatabaseAuthentication: 'false' # optional
       TemplateURL: './node_modules/@cfn-modules/rds-mysql/module.yml'
 ```